aershov24/FSC_Candidates_Test/README.md

 # I'm In!
 What's Next?

-Once we got your pull request we will verify the results and circle back to you in no time.
-Then we schedule a Slack call and discuss your first FSC topic to work on :)
+Great!
+Once getting your pull request we'll verify the content and circle back to you in no time.
+Then we schedule a Google Meet call and discuss your first FSC topic to work on :)